What is "Go By Greenways?"

 Neighborhood greenways are much more than a street.
-From PBOT's years of experience building them, we've seen the many ways community members make them their own by painting intersections, displaying art, or by hosting events and large-scale community projects.
+From PBOT's years of experience building them, we've seen the many ways community members make them their own by painting intersections, having a block party, or hosting other community events.

 Take our survey to tell us what you'd like to see on your greenway: